grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 ## Profile collecting behavior

 The `pyroscope.ebpf` component collects stack traces associated with a process running on the current host.
-Stack traces are collected according to the defined `sample_rate`, meaning traces are gathered this many times per second.
+You can use the `sample_rate` argument to define the number of stack traces collected per second.
+The default is 97.

-The following labels are automatically injected to the collected profiles if not found and can help pin down a profiling target.
+The following labels are automatically injected into the collected profiles if you have not defined them.
+These labels can help you pin down a profiling target.

 | Label              | Description                                                                                                                      |
 |--------------------|----------------------------------------------------------------------------------------------------------------------------------|